fffjacquier/notes-app/README.md

 - fix currentFolder
 - get only the first words and fix the date in CurretnFolder
 - make addnote full page and with nav
+- add number of notes with folders name